Yandex Cloud

 • Data Transfer.

-5. To successfully connect to topics after the migration is complete, specify the FQDN of the new cluster's broker in your backend or client (e.g., in the code or graphical IDE).
-Delete the FQDN of the original cluster's broker in the initial availability zone.
+5. To successfully connect to topics after migration, specify the new cluster’s broker FQDN in your backend or client, e.g., in your application code or graphical IDE.
+Delete the FQDN of your source cluster's broker in the source availability zone.

-To find out the FQDN, get a list of hosts in the cluster:
+To find out the FQDN, get the list of hosts in the cluster:

 Management console